Mosul: Climate

-Mosul has a hot semi-arid climate (BSh), verging on the Mediterranean climate (Csa), with extremely hot, prolonged, dry summers, brief and mild autumn and spring, and moderately wet, relatively cool winters.
+Mosul has a hot semi-arid climate (BSh), verging on the Mediterranean climate (Csa), with extremely hot, prolonged, dry summers, brief mild shoulder seasons, and moderately wet (and occasionally snowy), relatively cool winters.

 Historical and religious buildings

 Mosul is rich in old historical places and ancient buildings: mosques, castles, churches, monasteries, and schools, many of which have architectural features and decorative work of significance.
 The town centre is dominated by a maze of streets and 19th-century houses.
-The markets are known for the mixture of people who jostle there: Arabs, Kurds, Assyrians, Iraqi Jews, Kurdish Jews, Iraqi Turkmens, Armenians, Yazidi, Mandeans, Romani and Shabaks.
+The markets are known for the mixture of people who jostle there: Arabs, Kurds, Assyrians, Iraqi Jews, Iraqi Turkmens, Armenians, Yazidi, Mandeans, Romani and Shabaks.

 The Mosul Museum contains many finds from the ancient sites of the old Assyrian capital cities Nineveh and Nimrud.
 It is laid-out around a courtyard and with a façade of Mosul marble containing displays of Mosul life depicted in tableau form.
-On February 26, 2015, ISIL militants destroyed the museum's ancient Assyrian artifacts.
+On 26 February 2015, IS militants destroyed the museum's ancient Assyrian artifacts.

 The English writer Agatha Christie lived in Mosul while her second husband, Max Mallowan, an archaeologist, was involved in the excavation in Nimrud.